Two-type branching processes with immigration, and the structured coalescents: Introduction

 \section{Introduction}

 The evolution of the number of individuals in a population and its genetic profile have been extensively studied.
-Two of the main families of processes used in this task are branching processes and Wright-Fisher type processes.
+Two of the main families of processes used in this task are branching processes and frequency Wright--Fisher type processes, known also as two-type Fleming--Viot processes.
 The relation between the two has constituted a formidable source of mathematical questions.
+Some remarkable results on this topic were made by \cite{7authors} and \cite{EM}.
+In \cite{EM}, Etheridge and March relate these two families by conditioning a Dawson--Watanabe superprocess to have constant mass, obtaining a Fleming--Viot superprocess.
+This technique peaked in \cite{7authors}, where this relation was extended by showing that self-similar branching processes are in correspondence with $\beta$-coalescents.

-In this paper, we are interested in studying the relationship between multitype Feller processes with continuous immigration and structured Wright-Fisher type models such as the \textit{two-island model} \cite{NG} and the \textit{seedbank model} \cite{BGKW15,BGKW16}.
+In the present paper, we study the relation between two-type Feller diffusions with continuous immigration and the generalized structured Wright--Fisher type models known as the \textit{two-island model with mutation and selection} \cite{NG}.

-Our approach to relate these prominent families of processes is inspired by two seminal papers \cite{Gill73,Gill74}, where Gillespie introduced a method to model the competition between two types of individuals.
+Our approach to relate these prominent families of processes is different from the one in \cite{7authors} and is inspired by two seminal papers \cite{Gill73,Gill74}, where Gillespie introduced a method to model the competition between two types of individuals.
 His method relies strongly on his notion of \textit{culling}.
 He starts with the assumption that each of the populations evolves according to independent Feller diffusions with possibly different distributions.
-At particular times, that we call sampling times, the total mass is returned to a fixed level in a way that the relative frequency of each type is preserved.
-This recurrent sampling was inspired by seasonal species.
-However, we prefer to think of them in terms of the recurrent sampling that is characteristic of experimental evolution (for example daily cycles).
-In \cite{GKWY} a model to study the Lenski experiment \cite{Lenski} was constructed using Yule trees and recurrent sampling times in which the total population was taken to some large number $N$.
-If one only observes the process at these special times, the population is fixed, and thus we have a Cannings model.
-It is known that properly rescaled Yule processes converge to a Feller diffusion, so it is heuristically clear (and venue for future work), that Gillespie's culling can be thought of as a recurrent sampling for Feller diffusions.
+At particular times, which we call sampling times, the total mass is returned to a fixed level in such a way that the relative frequency of each type is preserved.
+It is important that the two competing populations are not assumed to have the same reproduction mechanism.
+This recurrent sampling was inspired by seasonal species and describes accurately the recurrent sampling that is characteristic of experimental evolution.
+The most prominent example of experimental evolution is the Lenski experiment \cite{Lenski} (see \cite{GKWY} for a probabilistic approach to recurrent sampling experiments).